charlieheslington/HSML/README.md

 * Finds the most approriate responce based on a tag strength system
 * Reads from a custom markup file
 ## Future Functionality
+* Function calls from inside responces to allow the bot to collect data
 * More intelligent ways to decide on a responce
 * Sentiment analysis
 * A HSML File creator to feed mass data into a HSML File